Looking for Video Editors for Chromebook? You are on the right page. Learn how to edit videos on Chromebook by using these apps.

 Hippo Video Editor

-This Chrome app also redirects you to the website, so, like WeVideo, it is also an online based video editor.
+This Chrome app also redirects you to the website, so, like WeVideo, it is also an online based video editor, which makes video editing for Chromebook.

 The features it offers is also pretty much like WeVideo.
 You can record your screen, or yourself using the webcam, or you can also mix up photos and stock footage to create videos.